 Welcome to Emerald Diving!

-This site is the conglomeration my scuba diving experiences and underwater photography efforts from the last 20 years.
-Maintaining the site is simply a labor of love, and my meager way of attempting to give back to the waters that have given me so much over my entire life.
 Emerald Diving is not a business; you will not find any ads or products/services for sale anywhere on this site.
 In the event that you wish to use any of this imagery for commercial purposes, please contact me.
 I charge a small, nominal licensing fee for high resolution image usage.
-Any collected fees goes to paying for website and domain hosting or marine conservation.
-Anything left over goes to marine life conservation.
+Any collected fees goes to paying for website and domain hosting.
+Anything left over is donated to a marine life conservation fund.

 Please enjoy, cherish, and appreciate the marine life this website represents.
-The fate of our waters is not yet determined; each one of us can and needs to make a difference.
+The fate of our waters is not yet determined; each one of us can make a difference.

 Keith Clements, Emerald Diving